abbeyperini/100-days-of-code/log.md

 **Today's Progress**: Built an animated About Page with just CSS and JSX.
 Worked on cutting down on divs in our react app for accessibility's sake.

 **Link(s) to work** https://github.com/brodri4/Gachasphere-client

+## Day 85: December 31, Thursday

+**Today's Progress**: Made changes to get a 100 from Lighthouse on desktop accessibilty.
+Finished some forgotten CSS and made error messages for login/register.
+Finished up some views, and made sure to include an option to create an item wherever the empty state gave a "create item!" message.

+**Link(s) to work** https://github.com/brodri4/Gachasphere-client